What’s your Starting Strategy

 - I'm going to sleep 8 hours a night.

 - I'm going to drink a gallon of water per day.

 - I'm going to do cardio 5 days a week.

 - I'm going to workout in the gym each body part weekly for a total of 4 workouts a week.

 - I'm going to keep my calories below 3500 with at least 50% protein.

-This is a hypothetical example of a game plan but it's certainly a strategic attempt to lose 5 pounds in January.
+This is a hypothetical example of a game plan, but it is undoubtedly a strategic attempt to lose five pounds in January.

-If you're doing this part time that you need to set aside a certain amount of time and execute that plan every day.
+If you're doing this part-time, you need to set aside a certain amount of time and execute that plan every day.

 Here's an example of a game plan that we use: